PinkiePieExplosion/PinkiePieExplosion/README.md

 I have Social Anxiety (MOSTLY with people my age - a tiny bit with people younger than me irl, and none really with adults/people older than me).
 It affects me a lot in irl, but a tiny bit less online.
 I AM as safe as I can be online; there is always a risk.
 I can make friends with people younger than me or my age, but it isn't as easy for me as with people older than me.

-- I have a couple of friends around my age [winterprisonn](https://github.com/winterprisonn), [Kiki](https://github.com/pwppy), etc.
--  But I also have friends older than me who have either just gained my trust or whom I look up to!
-[MothlightSys](https://github.com/MothlightSys), [Friz](https://github.com/eternalyou), etc.

 I  also have ADHD!
 I got diagnosed when I was a toddler, and I can get very hyperactive.
 I also end up assuming stuff a lot - like if I get ignored, I think I did something wrong, or if I get scolded, I end up feeling horrible.
 I am getting better at not feeling that way, though!

-I'm not the best at venting to others (venting with permission of course) or I push serious stuff that has happened (specifically in my life) off if I do end up bringing it up.
-I might randomly lore drop like "my mom left me when I was 5" <-- (this is an actual example in my life) if we are talking about srs topics & it correlates w/ said topic, but I won't act emotional about it.
-Though I am emotional about other things I shouldn't be, like if someone who has been important in my life but has done me wrong gets hurt, then I might cry or worry for them out of instinct (this doesn't mean I support their actions or anything they have done, I just have high sympathy towards some people)

-I also tend to self-sabotage my relationships by not talking to people I'm friends with, or I lose interest in people due to a lack of Dopamine.
+I also tend to self-sabotage my relationships by not talking to people I'm friends with, or I lose interest in people due to a lack of Dopamine due to my ADHD.
 I am EXTREMELY sorry if this happens.
 I tend not to notice it when it starts happening, but that is NOT an excuse AT ALL for doing it.
 I am trying my VERY hardest to fix this, but I am not perfect & it might still happen.

-I am sorta a pushover, not as much online as IRL but still important.
-I also struggle w/ cutting people off easily unless they have done something HORRID.
-I struggle due to the fact I like my friends & I have had long periods in my life alone w/ no friends, it hurts to let them go but I am trying my best to fix this as well.
+I usually push serious stuff that has happened (specifically in my life) off if I do bring it up.
+I might randomly lore drop about my life if we are talking about srs topics & it correlates w/ that topic, but I won't act emotional about it.
+I am pretty sure I have selective sympathy & I am a over-sympathizer, I put a ton of people before myself but at the same time I put myself before other people in a more "selfish way," (in my POV it seems selfish) as in I won't do work for someone just because I don't feel like doing it.

+I am pretty sure I have "happy depression," (I am not sure atm bc about it & i am not diagnosed so please take my diagnosis w/ a grain of salt but I am usually happy go lucky in public even if I do feel like shit) its basically where a person appears cheerful and successful on the outside while secretly experiencing severe internal distress.
+I do experience suicidal ideation but its completely passive.
+Passive suicidal ideation is when you have suicidal thoughts occur without any desire to make a plan of action to harm yourself.
+I often think how much better my parents (dad & grandma) would be w/o me to deal with.
+I'm a major factor w/ their fights & their relationship as a whole in my eyes at least.

+I am also pretty sure I might hv anger issues (I am not diagnosed so take this w/ a grain of salt.)
+I get snappy very easily but its rare, it usually happens if someone backstabs me, I hv had situations where I get very irrational & want to like call them out on wht they did even when it isn't the right thing to do.
+I am not snappy towards my friends at all unless they hv tested my patience one too many times.
+Irl its a completely

+I believe in equality for everyone when it comes to race, gender, religion, etc.!
 I am anti-harassment.
 I am also pro-recovery & pro-life!

-MY PERSONAL DNI is really just proshippers, weird adults, & STILL ACTIVE **SRS** blacklistee's!

-I believe in equality for everyone when it comes to race, gender, religion, etc.!

 I see pros & cons to almost everything!

 I'm interested in criminals, psychology, murderers/murders & anything dealing with crimes because of my grandpa (RIP papa.)
 He did a lot of stuff involving all of that; he was a Grade 1 Detective (the highest grade you can be) in the New York police dept. Then he served in the Army for 3 years before he became a Police Officer.
 So be warned if we talk about smth w/ police or crimes, then I might bring up some stuff that I have learned to do from experience & watching interrogations.
 </details>

 <details>
   <summary>──⠀IWC/DNI　  </summary>

-DNI: Starlight, Homophobes, racists, basic DNI.
-(I know I'm mentioned on Star's GitHub atm, but I am NOT their friend anymore; proof is in my following & followers - I only follow my friends & I temp block ppl who I don't like to get them out of my followers.)
+DNI: Homophobes, racists, basic DNI rlly!

-IWC: mentioning of transformers or Godzilla - These things remind me of bad people, but you can still mention them AROUND me, just not directly to me unless you're asking why they are on my IWC!
+IWC: mentioning of transformers or Godzilla TO ME DIRECTLY - These things remind me of bad people, but you can still mention them AROUND me, just not directly to me unless you're asking why they are on my IWC!

 </details>

 <details>